 Yes!
 It is possible that you will room with another student from across the country or the world.
 We also mix students from other programs, so if you are participating in the Young Women's Writing Workshop, you may room with a student from Field Studies for Sustainable Futures.

 Yes, we will do our best to honor requests as long as both students make the same request.

 Where will I be eating while in the program?

-Student will eat three meals a day in a designated Smith dining hall.
-Students can also walk to downtown Northampton after class and are welcome to explore the multitude of eateries.
+Enjoy three meals a day in a designated Smith dining hall.
+You can also walk to downtown Northampton after class and are welcome to explore the multitude of eateries.